Richard O'Brien

-Richard Timothy Smith (born 25 March 1942), known professionally as Richard O'Brien, is a British-New Zealand actor, writer, musician, and television presenter.
-He wrote the musical stage show The Rocky Horror Show in 1973, which has remained in continuous production.
-He also co-wrote the screenplay along with director Jim Sharman for the film adaptation, The Rocky Horror Picture Show (1975), and appeared on-screen as Riff Raff; the film became an international success and has received a large cult following.
-O'Brien co-wrote the musical Shock Treatment (1981) and appeared in the film as Dr. Cosmo McKinley.
+Richard O'Brien (born Richard Timothy Smith; 25 March 1942) is a British-New Zealand actor.
+He wrote the musical stage show The Rocky Horror Show in 1973, which has since remained in continuous production.
+He also co-wrote the screenplay along with director Jim Sharman for the film adaptation, The Rocky Horror Picture Show (1975), and appeared on-screen as Riff Raff.
+O'Brien co-wrote the musical film Shock Treatment (1981) and appeared on-screen as Dr. Cosmo McKinley.

-O'Brien presented four series of the television game show The Crystal Maze (1990–1993) for Channel 4.
-He played the voice role of Lawrence Fletcher in the Disney Channel animated series Phineas and Ferb (2007–2015), as well as its two films (2011 and 2020).
-His other acting credits include Flash Gordon (1980), Robin of Sherwood (1985), Dark City (1998), Ever After (1998), Dungeons & Dragons (2000), and Elvira's Haunted Hills (2001).
+O'Brien presented the Channel 4 game show The Crystal Maze (1990–1993) and played the voice role of Lawrence Fletcher in the Disney Channel animated series Phineas and Ferb (2008–2015; 2025–present) and its two films (2011 and 2020).
+His other acting credits include Flash Gordon (1980), Spice World (1997), Ever After (1998), Dark City (1998), Dungeons & Dragons (2000), and Elvira's Haunted Hills (2001).

 After a long and successful career based in the United Kingdom, O'Brien gained dual citizenship with New Zealand in 2011, where he resided in Tauranga.
-O’Brien identifies as third gender and uses he/him pronouns.
+O'Brien is transgender and identifies himself as third gender and uses he/him pronouns.

 Early life

 O'Brien was born Richard Timothy Smith in Cheltenham, Gloucestershire.
 He emigrated with his family to Tauranga, New Zealand, at the age of 10, where his accountant father had purchased a sheep farm.
 He went to Tauranga Boys' College.
+It is known also that O'Brien attended Fairfield School in Hamilton, New Zealand in 1952.
+O'Brien worked as a barber at a barbershop in front of Hamilton's Embassy Theatre.
+It was at this theatre where O'Brien attended many late-night picture shows and had the idea for The Rocky Horror Picture Show.
 He returned to England in 1964, after having learned how to ride horses (a skill which provided him with his break into the film industry as a stuntman in Carry On Cowboy) and developing a keen interest in comic books and horror films.
-He launched his acting career using his mother's maiden name, as there was already an actor named Richard Smith.
+He launched his acting career using his mother's maiden name, O'Brien as there was already an actor named Richard Smith.

-He says that his time in New Zealand instilled him with a sense of egalitarianism and gave him "a great sense of freedom".
+He says that his upbringing in New Zealand "instilled him with egalitarian ideals that helped him transcend British class restrictions".